jtmille3/Comp/README.txt

-npm update -g grunt
+npm install -g grunt && \
-npm update -g grunt-cli
+npm install -g grunt-cli && \
-npm update -g bower
+npm install -g bower && \
-npm update -g yo
+npm install -g yo && \
+bower install && \
+npm install && \
+grunt build

 if you have not installed any of the above, use "npm install" instead of "npm update" keeping the other arguments unchanged.